 Wise negotiators seek to identify these tendencies and enhance them according to the situation.

 Individual differences in “social motives,” or our preferences for certain kinds of outcomes when we interact with other people, strongly affect how we approach negotiation, according to Carnegie Mellon University professor Laurie R. Weingart.
 Drawing on the social motives that drive our behavior, Weingart and other psychologists have pinpointed four basic negotiating personalities:

 Individualists concentrate primarily on maximizing their own outcomes and show little concern for others’ outcomes.
-According to studies of businesspeople and students, about half of U.S. negotiators have an individualist style.
-Individualists tend to claim value rather than create it, argue their positions forcefully, and, at times, make threats.
+According to studies of businesspeople and students, about half of U.S. negotiators have an individualist negotiation style.
+Instead of creating value, individualists tend to claim it, argue their positions forcefully, and, at times, make threats.